 A complete meal… and a little more

 Looking at your ready meal, you may think it is an easy way to control your portions and get a balanced meal with carbs and vegetables and sides.

 But what should be a complete meal only looks like it on the outside.
-In 2010, the British Medical Journal published a study, looking at main meal recipes from five bestselling cookery books by UK television chefs and 100 own brand ready meals from the three leading UK supermarkets.
+In 2010, the British Medical Journal published a study that looked at main meal recipes from five bestselling cookery books by UK television chefs, and 100 own brand ready meals from the three leading UK supermarkets.
 The outcome was astounding:

 “No recipe or ready meal fully complied with the WHO recommendations.
 The ready meals were more likely to comply with the recommended proportions.

 “The distributions of traffic light colours under the FSA’s food labelling recommendations differed: the modal traffic light was red for the recipes (47%) and green for ready meals (42%).
 Overall, the recipes contained significantly more energy (2530 kJ v 2067 kJ), protein (37.5 g v 27.9 g), fat (27.1 g v 17.2 g), and saturated fat (9.2 g v 6.8 g; P<0.01 for all) and significantly less fibre (3.3 g v 6.5 g, P<0.01) per portion than the ready meals.”

 So there is more energy, protein and a lot more fat in ready meals than there should be, and significantly less fibre.

 But to make a meal like this, precooked and packaged and microwavable, it takes a few additives, and these are – while listed – not always obvious.